Tigers vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will send Aaron Civale (5-2) to the mound for his 14th start this season.
+- Tyler Glasnow (5-3) will take to the mound for the Rays and make his 13th start of the season.

 |Opponent